-To avoid this, here are a few things to keep in mind as you search for your new home.
+To avoid this, here are a few helpful tips as you search for your new property:

-- Have pre-approved finance before you start looking at properties.
-Knowing how much you can borrow gives you clear direction as to the areas you can look at buying, and the type of property to look for i.e. unit, townhouse or house.
+- Pre-approved finance.
+You should have this in order before you start looking at properties.
+Knowing how much you can borrow gives you clear direction as to the properties you should be looking at.

 - Buying a property can be complex and emotional.
 Avoid buying on your own and involve key family members or friends that are educated in purchasing property.
 This helps you see a more rounded view of the properties you’re interested in.